mikaelreiersolmoen/GhRunWatcher/README.md

 ## Usage

 1. Start a GitHub Actions workflow in your configured repository
-2. Copy the run ID from the GitHub UI or CLI
+2. Copy the run ID from the GitHub URL
-3. Click the GhRunWatcher menu bar icon
+3. Click the GhRunWatcher menu bar icon -> Add Run Watch...
-4. Enter the run ID to start monitoring
+4. Enter the run ID and click Add
 5. You'll receive a notification when the run completes

 ## License